microsoft/rushstack-websites/websites/rushjs.io/docs/pages/maintainer/phased_builds.md

 }
 ```

 Here, we've defined one flag (`--production`) that can be specified on all 4 variations of our build command, but it will only be passed to the _build_ phase.
-And, we've defined anothe flag (`--update-snapshots`) that can be specified only on the `test` and `retest` commands, and is only passed to the `test` phase.
+And, we've defined another flag (`--update-snapshots`) that can be specified only on the `test` and `retest` commands, and is only passed to the `test` phase.

 So, if we were to execute this command: